If I was going to come up with a tagline for brand architecture, it would be something like “sell more things to more people.”

-Once prospects know who you are and what you stand for, it’s time to talk about the products you offer.
+Once prospects know who you are and what you stand for, it’s time to talk about what you can offer them.
 This is where the segmentation shifts from “we sell these software products to insurance carriers” to “we sell this suite of software products to mid-tier home insurance carriers.”
-How these products, services, sub-brands, or subsidiary companies are defined in relationship to your overarching brand is your brand architecture.
+How these products, services, sub-brands, or subsidiary companies are defined in relation to your overarching brand is your brand architecture.
 There are many different kinds of brand architecture; the three most common are the branded house (like FedEx), the house of brands (like Procter & Gamble), and the endorsed brand (like Marriott).
 We won’t delve into the differentiators too much in this post, but suffice it to say there are other categories as well.

 You’re a company that sells a lot of things to a lot of people.
 If you’re a sales-driven organization, you may be selling everything to everyone, which is great for making a quick buck but can quickly dilute the value of the brand.
 This may not be a problem in the short term, but if you’re selling shoes to, say, Nordstrom, and offering them the same products that you offer Walmart, Nordstrom may eventually see a disconnect between your shoes and the values of their brand.

-If you are selling all of your products to everyone, there’s no way to tell what you stand for.
-Airhead Sports Group recently faced this challenge.
-They are a company that has grown through developing new products to meet customer needs, as well as through acquisition of a similarly sized and positioned company in the industry.
-As a result, they had a massive amount of product that was being sold across the market without clear consumer-to-product alignment.
-This created frustration on the customer side, because they would see the same products they bought from a higher-end retailer sold at a more affordable competitive retailer, and it created frustration internally for the marketing department, because they were often unsure who the end user would be.
+If you are selling all of your products to everyone, there’s no way to tell for sure what you stand for.
+Airhead Sports Group faced this challenge a while back.
+They are a company that has grown through developing new products to meet customer needs, as well as through the acquisition of a similarly-sized and positioned company in the industry.
+As a result, they had a massive range of products that were being sold across the market without clear consumer-to-product alignment.
+This created frustration on the customer side because they would see the same products they bought from a higher-end retailer sold at a more affordable competitive retailer, and it created frustration internally for the marketing department because they were often unsure who the end-user would be.

 One size doesn’t fit all

-Often when corporations acquire smaller companies, they don’t align (or do an incomplete job of aligning) the new company’s brand with their own, whether by making it an endorsed brand or shifting to a branded house model, and the experience can be inconsistent.
+Often when corporations acquire smaller companies, they don’t align (or do an incomplete job of aligning) the new company’s brand with their own, whether by making it an endorsed brand or shifting to a branded house model, and the experience, therefore, can be inconsistent across the whole spectrum of the parent brand’s offerings.
 This is obviously not applicable for a company operating as a house of brands, where all the brands within it are separate, but in all other cases the move from two independent companies to one united in some form or another is complicated and lengthy, and should be approached intentionally over a long period of time.
 That doesn’t mean the endorsed brand and branded house don’t work—but if the rebranding process is haphazard, they can also be used to cover up sloppy work.
 Don’t do that.

-There are a couple reasons you could choose to utilize a branded house or endorsed brand system—maybe there is a large amount of brand equity in your parent brand and you want to increase the value of your subsidiaries, or maybe you want to make cross-selling easier between sub-brands.
+There are a couple reasons you could choose to utilize a branded house or endorsed brand system.
+Maybe your parent brand has tons of brand equity and you want to use that relationship to increase the value of your subsidiaries, or maybe you want to make cross-selling easier between sub-brands by reinforcing the connections between them.
 Either way, within each of these systems the target audiences for the sub-brands become less nuanced than they are within a house of brands because they are more closely aligned with the parent brand.
 The differentiation in target audiences here comes at the product level, rather than the brand level.

 Make it work for you